Oil down 1%; pandemic surge, renewed Mexico supply end rally - Up News Info

 Article content

-NEW YORK — Oil fell 1% on Thursday as renewed concerns about demand due to rising COVID-19 infections cut short a three-day rally, and as Mexico restored some oil production after a fire disrupted supplies.
+NEW YORK — Oil fell about 1% on Thursday on renewed concerns over demand due to rising COVID-19 infections and as Mexico restored some output after a fire disrupted supplies.

+Losses were limited by the potential for other supply interruptions.
+Energy companies prepared for the possibility of a severe storm hitting the U.S. Gulf Coast this weekend.

 Article content